Narrative Questions

 Battlestar Galactica

-Alastrius is being produced by Caledonia Interactive Ltd. A small agile games studio based in Scotland.
+Alastrius is being produced by Caledonia Interactive Ltd. A small games studio based in Scotland.

-The project started in August 2025, by its March 2026 launch date it will have been in development for approximately seven months.
+The project started in August 2025 and by its March 2026 launch date was in development for approximately seven months.
+Since launch development has shifted into stability, performance, bug fixing, polish and new content.

-Alastrius is built using the Unreal Engine.
+Alastrius was built using the Unreal Engine.
 It originally started with Unreal 5.6 and currently uses Unreal 5.7.

 Water is provided by Imaginary Blends Fluid Flux plug-in.